JuanitaWaters/libtins/CONTRIBUTING.md

 # Contributing

-Bug reports and enhancements to the library are really valued and appreciated!
+Bug reports and enhancements to the library are really valued and appreciated

 # Bug reports